cablehead/levee/docs/messages-yet-again.md

 I now think these ideas are doing more harm than good.

-Another idea that's in the mix, that I really find useful is the idea of the *nature* of the message passing channel.
-ATM there's only really two: `pipe` and `value`.
+Another idea that's in the mix, that I actually do find useful is the idea of the *nature* of the message passing channel.
+ATM there's only really two:
+`pipe` and `value`.
 It's hard to exploit these though, as you end up tripping up on one of the above restrictions.
 E.g. `h:value()` can only have 1x sender and 1x recver.
 What if you want that nature with `Nx` on one end?

 # Possible refactor